Subacute sclerosing panencephalitis: Epidemiology

-The number of people who develop SSPE depends on the number of people who get sick with measles.
+The number of people who develop SSPE depends on the number of infections.
 For every 100,000 children or adults who get measles, between 4 and 11 of them will develop SSPE.
-An outbreak of measles within any community is "inevitably" followed by an uptick in SSPE among the people (usually children) who had been infected with measles.
+An outbreak of measles within any community is "inevitably" followed by an uptick in SSPE among those infected, usually children.

 The chance of developing SSPE is higher for babies (about 1 in 600 infected babies will later develop SSPE) than for those who had measles when they were older.
 Boys develop SSPE about three times as often as girls.

-SSPE is a rare condition, although there is still relatively high incidence in Asia and the Middle East.
+SSPE is a rare condition, although its incidence remains relatively high in Asia and the Middle East.
 However, the number of reported cases is declining since the introduction of the measles vaccine.
-Eradication of the measles virus prevents the SSPE mutation and therefore the progression of the disease, or even the initial infection itself.
+Eradication of the measles virus prevents the SSPE mutation and, therefore, the progression of the disease, or even the initial infection itself.

 History

-SSPE was first described by James R. Dawson, Jr. of the Vanderbilt University School of Medicine in 1933.
+SSPE was first described by James R. Dawson Jr. of the Vanderbilt University School of Medicine in 1933.